PrivateAIM/documentation/src/guide/deployment/node-installation.md

 ```

 Be sure to enable `ingress` in your values file, otherwise, your hostname will not resolve.

+The crypto private key can also be provided using an existing secret.
+For more information on how to do this, see [Using an Existing Secret for the Crypto Private Key](./node-troubleshooting#using-an-existing-secret-for-the-crypto-private-key).

 ::: info Note
 The default installation method assumes that if you have SSL enabled (i.e. using HTTPS), then this is handled by